d-bl/GroundForge/docs/snow-stitches/index.md

 ==========================

 ![sample](sample.png?align=left)
 A thread diagram of a three pair connection can serve as a pair diagram for a six-pair connection alias snowflake.
 Each connection is composed with a group of two pair stitches.
-A convenience form lets you replace such a group of at once.
+A convenience form lets you replace such a group at once.

 The [default](?) diagram reconstructs a double hexagonal ring pair with an arbitrary snowflake.
 This double ring is invented by Babette, a sample is shown on the left.